ACLU lawsuit accuses US of wrongfully denying asylum

 The new lawsuit, filed in Washington, widens the ongoing battle between the ACLU and the U.S. government over immigration policy.
 A federal judge in San Diego ordered the reunification of thousands of families separated under the Trump administration’s zero-tolerance policy for border crossers, after the ACLU sued there earlier this year.

-Sessions’ June memo overruled a 2014 decision by the Board of Immigration Appeals that gave asylum status to a Guatemalan woman who fled her husband after what the board called “repugnant abuse.”
-The board found that the woman qualified for asylum because she was a member of a particular social group — in this case, married women in Guatemala who could not leave their relationship.
+Sessions’ June memo overruled a 2014 decision by the Board of Immigration Appeals in favor of a Guatemalan woman who fled her husband after what the board called “repugnant abuse.”
+The board found that the woman was a member of a particular social group eligible for asylum — in this case, married women in Guatemala who could not leave their relationship.

 Immigration courts and judges operate under the Justice Department, and Sessions can overrule the board.
 In this case, he said the board had erred.